Summer P-EBT Information

 How Does Pandemic EBT Work?

-Eligible families will receive a pre-loaded Electronic Benefits Transfer (EBT) card that can be used to purchase groceries.
-Households currently receiving Nutrition Assistance and/or Cash Assistance benefits will have this additional benefit added to their existing EBT cards.
-This benefit is available for every child in the household that is enrolled in the Richard B. Russell National School Lunch Act program in Arizona.
+Eligible families with school-aged children will receive a pre-loaded Electronic Benefits Transfer (EBT) card that can be used to purchase groceries.
+Households with eligible children under age 6 who are currently receiving Nutrition Assistance and/or Cash Assistance benefits will have this additional benefit added to their existing EBT cards.